-Our Integrated Study Group approach has evolved over several years, while working with many groups of product managers and organizations who wanted to become more proficient and more successful in their product management roles.
+Our RPM Experience approach has evolved over several years, while working with many groups of product managers and organizations who wanted to become more proficient and more successful in their product management roles.
 The structure of the approach makes participants responsible for their own learning through the use of intrinsic and extrinsic motivation.

-It works by creating small cohorts of 5 to 12 people who learn, discuss, and apply product management knowledge and best practices together.
-Study group participants move through a cycle of learning on their own individually and meeting virtually as a cohort to discuss and apply what they have learned.
-The results are nothing short of magical.
+It works by creating small cohorts of 5 to 14 people who learn, discuss, and apply product management knowledge and best practices together.
+RPM Experience participants move through a cycle of learning on their own individually and meeting virtually as a cohort to discuss and apply what they have learned.
+The results are are powerful for product leaders.

 A Customer's Testimonial

 Product Specialist, Praxair

 Every year we provide a formal training program for our new product managers as part of their onboarding.
 The RPM Experience is the foundation of this training.